KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - What is a derived class, what is a base class?
 - What are descendants and ancestors.
 - If you created a class variable on a base class that tracked the total instances, how could it be accessed via the base class `Animal.total_count` / derived class `Dog.total_count`?
+- Which types of methods and data members can be inherited in Ruby, how is it different than other languages?
+- Explain how super works, explain how super's argument model works.
+- Explain polymorphism.
+- What is a module?
+- What is a mixin?

 ### Challenges

-- Create a series of classes that use inheritance, access modifiers, class variables, and polymorphism.
+- Create a series of classes that use: inheritance, access modifiers, class variables, class methods, polymorphism, super w/ args, class constants.

 ### Resources: